 Step 2.
 Search "Ease Of Access" in the search bar.

 Step 3.
-Head into "Ease of Access" and find the "Make the keyboard easier to use the option".
+To make the keyboard easier to use, go to "Ease of Access" and select the "Make the keyboard easier to use" option.

 Step 5.
 Press Apply, then OK.